COSI-Lab/book/src/infrastructure/network/topology.md

 }
 ```

-- _"beef" is switch with a 40 gigabit uplink that has yet to been allocated by OIT.
+- _"beef" is switch with a 40 gigabit uplink that has yet to be allocated by OIT.
 It will connect the Window's machines to OIT's lab vlan._

 ## VLANS